 During New York Fashion Week, we spied this super-easy, super-chic look at Tory Burch.
 Simply tie your hair up in a low ponytail and add a bow over the top.
-Either opt for black à la TB or go for a more bridal colour such as white or dusty pink.
-Try John Lewis’s haberdashery for a range of different ribbon colours and materials.
+Either opt for black à la TB or go for a more bridal color such as white or dusty pink.
+Try John Lewis’s haberdashery for a range of different ribbon colors and materials.

 Want to keep your hair off your face for the big day?
 The low rolled bun is the answer.
 We found one of the best tutorials to help re-create this two-minute look.

 If you’re more the easygoing kind of bride, then just find a pair of simple but chic hair slides, such as those on offer from ASOS, and you’re good to go.